In This Article

 Can You Remove a Mole For Aesthetic Purposes?

 If a mole is confirmed to not be atypical or to be skin cancer, you can absolutely have it treated if it bothers you.
-In these cases, the mole is typically lightened to your skin tone with a laser, rather than lanced.
+In these cases, if the mole is flat, it's typically lightened to your skin tone with a laser, rather than lanced.
+(If the mole is raised, most cases require surgical removal.)
 For a "typical" mole, your dermatologist will first confirm their hypothesis that you have a normal mole that poses no risks by examining the mole with a confocal microscope.
 Following the confirmation of diagnosis, you'll be numbed and treated with a cosmetic laser to lighten the mole.
 Just remember that there isn't any medical reason for you to have typical moles removed—it's entirely up to you (and your dermatologist).

 Using Home Remedies For Mole Removal